alt-ctrl-code/home/CONFIGURATION.md

 constants.ENV = process.env.NODE_ENV; // is a smell, say no more
 ```

-Apart from the obvious, that the `ENV` property is not in fact a `const` (noting that JavaScript doesn't cater well for
+Noting that JavaScript doesn't cater well for object constants and we adopt `UPPER_SNAKE_CASE` as a well understood
-class constants (yet) and we adopt `UPPER_SNAKE_CASE` as a well understood convention to indicate constancy instead),
+convention to indicate constancy instead, then apart from the obvious, that the `ENV` property is not in fact a `const` (),
 the `process.env.NODE_ENV` is by definition, essentially a variable, constant only in the lifetime or scope of an
 application's deployment context.